 UNBC will lease the right to develop the land for 99 years, but will not sell title to any land.
 High-resolution image

 The Land Trust structure involves incorporation of a BC Business Corporation as Corporate Trustee.
 The University is the Landholder and sole Shareholder and, together with the UNBC Foundation, the beneficiary.
 The University will activate the UNBC Foundation and will retain the power to appoint the Board of Directors of the corporate trustee.
-This structure provides a clear and direct governance relationship between the University and the Corporate Trustee, is familiar to the B.C.
-Ministry of Advanced Education, Skills and Training and Skills Training, and aligns with the non-profit, charitable, and community culture of the University.
+This structure provides a clear and direct governance relationship between the University and the Corporate Trustee, and aligns with the non-profit, charitable, and community culture of the University.